Teaching the plot structure with middle school and high school students? Here are some talking points and plot structure activities.

 Introduce analysis in groups.

-As we continue to talk about the plot structure, put students in groups.
-Students can bounce ideas off each other and practice identifying the pieces.
+As we continue with plot activities, try group activities.
+Students can bounce ideas off each other and practice analyzing the pieces.

 After students identify the plot structure, you can begin introducing literary analysis questions.
 These questions will move students toward higher order thinking and work toward literary analysis.
 Try: